23 May 2014

-The default theme now comes with responsive web design features as standard, which means that even the most basic site is automatically optimized for use with tablets and smart phones.
-It wont matter for most developers, but its nice to know it exists for those who like to reskin the default theme.
+The default theme now comes with responsive web design features as standard, which means that even the most basic site is automatically optimised for use with tablets and smart phones.
+It won't matter for most developers, but it's nice to know it exists for those who like to reskin the default theme.

 Support for cross-border trade

 Also known as pricing consistency, cross-border trade is a great asset for merchants in the European Union that operate across different territories but only want to show one price.
 Before now if tax rates were different between territories the price of the product would change to accommodate, which is a bit unfair on customers who are shown one price but are charged another.
 This update essentially allows you to set the price in the admin, which is then the price the customer pays.